 Parenting can be challenging when the parent and the child’s personalities match.
-It is even more difficult when the child’s temperament clashes with a parent style.
-Often, it can be helpful to speak with an outside observer to process the parent/child interaction and problem solve to increase wanted behaviors and decrease those that are not.
+It is even more difficult when the child’s temperament clashes with a parenting style.
+Often, it can be helpful to speak with an outside observer to process the parent/child interaction and problem-solve to increase wanted behaviors and decrease those that are not.
 By do so, the bond between parent and child can grow.

 If your child has one or more of the following difficulties, you may want them to be evaluated by a mental health professional: